This page

 you read our page on Ernst F. Alexanderson.

-Ernst Alexanderson and Dr.W.R.G.Baker worked out equipment for WGY.
+Ernst Alexanderson and Dr.W.R.G.Baker developed equipment for WGY.

 WGY became an experimental lab for Alexanderson.